zooper-lib/ZEF_Log_Abstractions/README.md

 ## Getting Started

-To use ZefLogAbstractions in your Dart project, add it as a dependency in your `pubspec.yaml` file:
+To use this package in your Dart project, add it as a dependency in your `pubspec.yaml` file:

 ```yaml
 dependencies: